CAT-Technologies/GrocerEase/mobile-app/README.md

 ### Reporting bugs

-Please [open an issue](https://github.com/PunchThrough/ble-starter-android/issues/new) to report a bug if the app isn't behaving as expected.
+Please [open an issue](https://github.com/CAT-Technologies/GrocerEase/issues) to report a bug if the app isn't behaving as expected.

 ### Opening a Pull Request

-Please fork the repository and create a feature branch before opening a Pull Request against the `master` branch.
+Please fork the repository and create a feature branch before opening a Pull Request against the `devel` branch.

 ### Linting and code style